skpeter/SmartCV-SSBU/README.md

 https://private-user-images.githubusercontent.com/5069283/413506990-12d6dce4-c682-4383-b398-babea2d320bb.mp4

-SmartCV-SSBU imgs a tool designed to provide data on Super Smash Bros.
+SmartCV-SSBU is a tool designed to provide data on Super Smash Bros.
 Ultimate matches without the need for installing mods on your Nintendo Switch, or the need for a powerful PC to read game data in real time.

 It's a project that uses pixel detection to recognize certain situations in the game to take the opportunity to read data from using OCR.
 Due to this, it's able to gather enough data to report the results on a match (some assumptions given).
 Look for the **How does it work?** section to get a more in-depth explanation.